 At 1.6 pounds, the Vibe is also lightweight and the fully adjustable strap system makes it super easy to dial in the perfect fit.

 SUP Life Jacket or Belt PFD – Which is Best?

-Of course when it comes to SUP PFDs, another great option is MTI’s Fluid 2.0 belt PFD (we also have a full review of this coming shortly).
+Of course when it comes to SUP PFDs, another great option is MTI’s Fluid 2.0 belt PFD.
 This is a completely different type of personal flotation device that features a belt pack design and allows you to automatically inflate an emergency life vest by pulling a cord.

 The belt design is a popular PFD choice in the SUP community, but there are pros and cons.
 As far as cons go, the belt itself provides no flotation — you have to pull the jerk cord in order to activate the inflatable vest.
 If a situation arises where you’re unable to pull the cord for some reason, the belt PFD would provide no safety benefit.

 Another downside to the PFD belt design is the fact that once you pull the cord and activate the life vest, you’ll need to run out and purchase another CO2 cartridge (~$20).
 The CO2 cartridges that automatically inflate these life vests are single-use only.

 Of course, the main advantages of a belt PFD is that they’re smaller in size and offer additional comfort.
 In fact, when paddling with a belt PFD it’s easy to forget that you even have it on.